DingXiaoH/Centripetal-SGD/README.md

 # Centripetal-SGD

+NOTE!
+I found out that the data preprocessing pipeline I used in these codes was not compatible with the tfrecords produced by the slim codes.
+This repository will be updated after the NeurIPS deadline.

 This repository contains the codes for the following CVPR-2019 paper

 [Centripetal SGD for Pruning Very Deep Convolutional Networks with Complicated Structure](https://arxiv.org/abs/1904.03837).